henrykalju/clipboard-share/README.md

 # clipboard-share
 A desktop application to share clipboard with history between devices

+## Public server
+- I have set up the server side on `clipboard-share.northeurope.cloudapp.azure.com`.
+- Be careful when choosing server, because while the traffic is protected with TLS, the data is not encrypted in the database.

 ## Usage (in case of self hosted server, replace url with your own)
 - Go to [https://clipboard-share.northeurope.cloudapp.azure.com/](https://clipboard-share.northeurope.cloudapp.azure.com/)
 - Create an account